tonymm81/jopunSivu/README.md

 ## version 112
 - I made some updates to site.
 Now the send message button will stay disabled before user has done successed google captcha.
 Then it activites and user can send a message.

+## version 113
+- I updated some text to site and also i update the server opating system.